kptdev/kpt/site/guides/namespace-provisioning-ui.md

 ### Registering deployment repository

-To register a deployment repo, start by clicking `Register Repository` button in the upper right corner.
-Enter the following details in the Register Repository
+To register a deployment repo, start by clicking the `Register Repository` button in the upper right corner.
+Enter the following details in the Register Repository flow:
-flow:

 - In `Repository Details`, the Repository URL is the clone url from your repository.
 Branch and Directory can be left blank.
 Branch will default to